Fábio Gamberini

-Fábio Gamberini (born 22 September 1992) is a Brazilian racing driver currently competing in the European F3 Open Championship.
-He drives for the leading team in the series, British-based Team West-Tec F3 and has been widely lauded for his superb performances in the older Copa-class car in 2011.
+Fábio Gamberini (born 22 September 1992) is a Brazilian former racing driver who has competed in the GP3 Series and the European F3 Open Championship.
+In the latter series, he drove for the leading team in the series, British-based Team West-Tec F3 and was widely lauded for his superb performances in the older Copa-class car in 2011.